terencesaw86/TrollVNC/README.md

 - `-t size`: Dirty-detection tile size. `32` default; `64` cuts hashing/rect overhead on slower devices; `16` (or `8`) captures finer UI details at higher CPU cost.
 - `-P pct`: Fullscreen fallback threshold.
 Practical `25–40`; higher values stick to rect updates longer. `0` disables dirty detection (always fullscreen).
 - `-R max`: Rect cap before collapsing to a bounding box. `128–512` common; too high increases RFB overhead.
 - `-a`: Non-blocking swap.
 Can reduce stalls/contension; may introduce tearing.
 Try if you see occasional stalls; leave off for maximal visual stability.
+If a non-blocking swap cannot lock clients, TrollVNC falls back to copying only dirty rectangles to the front buffer to minimize tearing and bandwidth.

 ### Preset Examples